 - Bachelor degrees usually last three full years and earn 180 ECTS.

-- Master’s degree programmes require students to already hold a Bachelor’s degree, last between one-and-a-half to two years and earn 90–120 ECTS.
+- Master’s degree programs require students to already hold a bachelor’s degree, last between one-and-a-half to two years and earn 90–120 ECTS.

-- Swiss universities also offer Master of Advanced Studies (MAS) – earning 60 ECTS for one year full-time study – to students with a first degree but MAS does not grant admission to a Doctoral degree programme.
+- Swiss universities also offer Master of Advanced Studies (MAS) – earning 60 ECTS for one year full-time study – to students with a first degree but MAS does not grant admission to a doctoral degree program.

 Some Swiss universities offer scholarships to international students, such as exchange scholarships with selected partner universities.
 You must be already enrolled at the partner university abroad and nominated for exchange.
 You can contact your university’s international office to help transfer between accredited universities.

-In response to the Swiss vote to limit immigration, Switzerland has now been excluded from full membership of the EU’s Erasmus+ student exchange programme.
-For the time being, the Federal Council is funding its own interim solution Erasmus+/Swiss-European Mobility Programme (SEMP) whereby students from certain foreign universities can get assistance to come and study at a Swiss university.
-For details see the websites of individual Swiss universities.
+In response to the Swiss vote to limit immigration, Switzerland is no longer a full member of the EU’s Erasmus+ student exchange program.
+For the time being, the Federal Council is funding its own interim solution Erasmus+/Swiss-European Mobility Program (SEMP).
+Under this program, students from certain foreign universities can get assistance to study at a Swiss university.
+For details, see the websites of individual Swiss universities.

 The Swiss government also offers Excellence Scholarships to foreign scholars and artists through the Federal Commission for Scholarships for Foreign Students (FCS).
 These are postgraduate scholarships for doctoral or postdoctoral research in Switzerland.
 The type of scholarships available depend on your nationality.
 For more information for the academic year 2016-17, including eligibility criteria and the application procedure, see the State Secretariat for Education and Research and Innovation (SERI).

-US students may also be able to come and study in Switzerland through the US Fulbright-Swiss Scholarship Programme.
+US students may also be able to come and study in Switzerland through the US Fulbright-Swiss Scholarship Program.